How business lawsuit insurance can protect you

 Errors and omissions insurance will protect your company from business lawsuits regardless of fault.
 Any small business that provides services or expert advice should consider an E&O insurance policy.

 The median cost of this policy is $61 per month, or $728 per year.
-However, your tech business may pay more or less depending on your type of business, how many employees you have, and the deductible and policy limits you choose.
+However, your business may pay more or less depending on your type of business, how many employees you have, and the deductible and policy limits you choose.

 Examples of how errors and omissions insurance protects businesses include: